casper-ecosystem/rustSDK/README.md

 This will create a `pkg` and `pkg-nodejs` containing the Typescript interfaces.
 You can find more details about building the SDK for Javascript with `wasm-pack` in the [wasm-pack documention](https://rustwasm.github.io/docs/wasm-pack/commands/build.html).

-This folders will contain a wasm binary, a JS wrapper file, typescript types definitions, and a package.json file that you can load in your proper project.
+This folder contains a Wasm binary, a JS wrapper file, Typescript types definitions, and a package.json file that you can load in your project.

 ```shell
 $ tree pkg